cometchat/cometchat-sample-app-android-java/README.md

 To run our open source app with CometChat Pro v2, follow these steps:

-1. Navigate to v2 folder
+1. Check out to branch v2

 -  modify *APP_ID* and *API_KEY* with your own **ApiKey** , **AppId** and **REGION**